 Inference graphs are, we believe, unique among logical inference systems in that the graph representation of the KB is the same structure used for inference.
 Because of this, the inference system needn't worry about maintaining synchronicity between the data contained in the inference graph, and the data within the KB.
-This contrasts with systems such as [Wachter and Haenni, 2006] which allow queries to be performed upon a graph, not within it.
-More similar to our approach is that of Truth Maintenance Systems [Doyle, 1979] (TMSes), which provide a representation of knowledge based on justifications for truthfulness.
+This contrasts with systems such as [23] which allow queries to be performed upon a graph, not within it.
+More similar to our approach is that of Truth Maintenance Systems [4] (TMSes), which provide a representation of knowledge based on justifications for truthfulness.
 The TMS infers within itself the truth status of nodes based on justifications, but the justifications themselves must be provided by an external inference engine, and the truth status must then be reported back to the inference engine upon request.

-Drawing influences from multiple types of TMS [Doyle, 1979; de Kleer, 1986; McAllester, 1990], RETE networks [Forgy, 1982], and Active Connection Graphs [McKay and Shapiro, 1981], and implemented in Clojure [Hickey, 2008], inference graphs are an extension of propositional graphs allowing messages about assertional status and inference control to flow through the graph.
+Drawing influences from multiple types of TMS [4,8,12], RETE networks [5], and Active Connection Graphs [13], and implemented in Clojure [6], inference graphs are an extension of propositional graphs allowing messages about assertional status and inference control to flow through the graph.
 The existing arcs within propositional graphs are enhanced to carry messages from antecedents to rule nodes, and from rule nodes to consequents.
-A rule node in an inference graph combines messages and carries out introduction and elimination rules to determine if itself or its consequents are true or negated.
+A rule node in an inference graph combines messages and implements introduction and elimination rules to determine if itself or its consequents are true or negated.

-In Section 2 we review propositional graphs and introduce a running example, followed by our introduction to inference graphs in Section 3.
-Section 4 explains how the inference graphs are implemented in a concurrent processing system.
-We evaluate the implementation in Section 5 and finally conclude with Section 6.
+In Sect.
+2 we review propositional graphs and introduce an initial example, followed by our introduction to inference graphs in Sect.
+3. Section 4 explains how the inference graphs are implemented in a concurrent processing system.
+In Sect.
+5 we present a second illustrative example.
+We evaluate the implementation in Sect.
+6 and finally conclude with Sect.
+7.